This guide is intended for users with varying levels of knowledge and experience of the Domotz Pro system:

 Type in a device name, location, vendor, etc. to find the device you are looking for.

-This allows you to select multiple devices and edit the properties by clicking on the Pick an Action button.
+You can select multiple devices and edit the properties by choosing an action from the right menu.
 The following properties may then be edited for all selected devices:

 Within the devices list, the user is able to add non-IP-connected devices (“Dummy Device” not connected in anyway to the network) that can be connected to a PDU or smart outlet to enable simple, easy power management.